 Osteoarthritis (Degenerative Arthritis)

 Degenerative arthritis occurs due to constant wear and tear in our bodies, and is probably the most common arthritis found in the elderly and active sportsmen.
 Cartilage, the soft jelly-like cushioning found between two bones, is a protective layer that lubricates and cushions the joints from friction.
 When the cartilage wears out over time, two ends of the bone would rub against each other causing inflammation and pain.
 If this continues over time, osteoarthritis occurs and the result could become a chronic condition.
 Under normal circumstances, osteoarthritis can be controlled through rest and supplementation but serious cases may require surgical intervention.

 Metabolic arthritis such as gout occurs when the body cannot get rid of excess uric acid that is circulating around.
 The result is a build up of sharp pointy crystals around either end of a joint, that can bring about bouts of sudden, extreme pain.
 This is known as a gout attack and is often episodic in patients.
 The usual treatment of gout is aimed towards removing the crystals through medication but a proper revamp of one’s diet is encouraged in the chronic gout sufferer.

-Finally, infectious arthritis occurs when the body is plagued by a virus or bacteria, resulting in inflammation of the joints.
+Finally, infectious arthritis is one of the less common types of arthritis occurs when the body is plagued by a virus or bacteria, resulting in inflammation of the joints.
 Examples of these infections include salmonella and shingles, which may bring about pain in the joints.
 Although full recovery from the infection often stops arthritis, cases of pain in the joints pursuing is not uncommon.